gabeduke/playdate-sandbox/README.md

     - You must fill this out before sharing your game
     - You can find more information about this file [here](https://sdk.play.date/Inside%20Playdate.html#pdxinfo)
 - `README.md` - The file you're reading (can be deleted)

+# Playdate Art Explorer

+A game that lets you explore kids' artwork in an interactive way.

+## Development Setup

+1. Install the Playdate SDK
+2. Run `pdc source game` to build

+## Adding Artwork

+TODO:
+- Scan artwork at 400x240 resolution
+- Convert to 1-bit black and white PNG
+- Save in `assets/scenes/` directory
+- Name files sequentially (scene1.png, scene2.png, etc.)

+Tips for scanning:
+- Use high contrast when scanning
+- Ensure clean white background
+- Save as PNG format
+- Use image editor to convert to 1-bit black/white